Geocube333/Medic-33/Medication Administration.md

 `Weights and measures are calculated in Grams and Liters.
 Conversion rates are usually seen in strengths of thousands (ie 1kg=1000g 1g=1000mg 1mg=1000ug etc.)`

-1. **Explain the principles of drug dose calculations, including desired dose, concentration on hand, volume on hand, volume to administer, and IV drip rate. (pp 839–843)**
+22. **Explain the principles of drug dose calculations, including desired dose,  on hand, volume on hand, volume to administer, and IV drip rate. (pp 839–843)**

 `In order to do drug calculations we need to understand the following:` `Desired Dose: The amount of a drug that is ordered`